Contact the School Liaison Office for more information.

-Here is the link to the Homeschool Webinar, brought to you by the RAF Lakenheath/Mildenhall and RAF Alconbury/Molesworth School Liaison Offices.
+Here is the link to the Homeschool Flyer, brought to you by the RAF Lakenheath/Mildenhall and RAF Alconbury/Molesworth School Liaison Offices.

 The RAF Lakenheath School Liaison Officer (SLO) is a community facilitator: connecting schools, families, and community services to address education issues impacting military children.
 The School Liaison provides a wide variety of services in include, but not limited to:

 - Advises Installation Commander on matters relating to schools and military child education